 Vice President, Publicity at Smith Publicity

 Young Adult publishing has been trying to find its footing – and a home – recently.
 A 2015 Nielsen study found that 80% of YA readers are adults purchasing the books for themselves.
-This has led to a change in the subject matter, with more mature themes, more and more “dark” topics and more sophisticated and complex characters.
-And agents, authors, publishers and bloggers are the divided on whether or not that’s a good thing.
-So where does that leave YA titles in terms of shelving and category?
+This has led to a change in the subject matter, with more mature themes, more dark topics, and more sophisticated and complex characters.
+And agents, authors, publishers, and bloggers are divided on whether or not that’s a good thing.
+So, where does that leave YA titles in terms of shelving and category?

-The rise of the #ownvoices movement has increased diversity in the YA world and has led to an increase in the amount of diverse lit written by more diverse authors with more representation of mental illness, race and gender.
-This movement is not without its controversies and some authors and potential authors have been tripped up by it.
-But the #ownvoices movement got its start as a product of the time we live in: where thoughts, expression and beliefs are out in the open.
+The rise of the #ownvoices movement has increased diversity in the YA world.
+It has led to an increase in diverse lit written by more diverse authors with more representation of mental illness, race, and gender.
+This movement is not without its controversies, and some authors and potential authors have been tripped up by it.
+But the #ownvoices movement got its start as a product of the time we live in: where thoughts, expression, and beliefs are out in the open.
 For discussion, warts and all.
-For more information on YA Book Promotion please visit our website, www.smithpublicity.com
+For more information on YA Book Promotion, please visit our website, www.smithpublicity.com